p-argento/uni/BPM/BPM Lectures 1-12.md

 Example
 ![[Pasted image 20250121115249.png]]
+Because if we are in p2 and decide to fire t3, then t1 and t2 cannot be fired again in the future.

 *Liveness on the occurence graph.*
 The graph can grow very large, so it is not easy.